kubukoz/scala-cli.nix/README.md

 ## System support

-So far, only Mac is supported, with completions for zsh and bash.
-Contributions for Linux support welcome.
+So far, Mac (x86) and Linux (x86) are supported, with completions for zsh and bash.

 ## Installation

-For all methods, you can set up `cachix use kubukoz` to benefit from a binary cache.
+For all methods, you can set up `cachix use kubukoz` to benefit from a binary cache (mac only)

 ### Easy (latest version)